NinjaBanjo/vbot/README.md

 vbot
 ========

 vbot is an IRC bot meant to be quick and modular.
-Basic functionality is handled with a group of core plugins, and the rest of the functionality is implemented using plugins.
+Basic functionality is handled with a group of core functions, and the rest of the functionality is implemented using plugins.

 Better docs are coming soon (hopefully), but for now, here's an overview: